sdaps/sdaps-class/sphinx/sdapsclassic.rst

         A possible choice in a :environ:`choicequestion`.
 Will span exactly one column.

         :param text: The text for the choice.
 Fragile content is currently *not* supported.
-        :kwarg var: Variable name for this question (to be appended to context).
+        :kwarg var: Variable name for this answer for multichoice (to be appended to context).
+        :kwarg val: Value for this answer for singlechoice.
         :kwarg text: Replacement text for metadata.

     .. macro:: \choicemulticolitem[kwargs]{cols}{text}